mmertmutlu/DSA-210-Project/README.md

 ### Data Collection:
 I allocate the daily step count and calorie data from the Health application on my iPhone for the past three years since I started university.
 Apple provides a zip file including everything which correlates with Health application.
 #### Determined a detailed exam periods:
+Exam periods: 5 days before final week starts through end of the last final exam date.
+Midterms are not calculated.
 [29 May - 11 June 2023 , 6 January - 19 January 2024 , 28 May - 9 June 2024 , 5 November - 12 November 2024 , 30 December 2024 - 13 January 2025]

 ### Visualization: